Balraj-K/PaaS4SaaS-Integration-Workshop/Lab200/LabGuide200.md

-# Lab 200: Oracle Digital Assistant integrated with ERP Cloud (INTERNAL ONLY)
+# Lab 200: Create a Sales Order in Oracle Cloud ERP using Oracle Integration Cloud (INTERNAL ONLY)

 <!-- Comment out table of contents
 ## Table of Contents